Pipeline programmes for young people aged 16-19 years

 Where are we now?

-There currently are no full-time study programmes for young people aged 16-19 years which are bespoke designed to support a young person progressing into a green job in the green economy.
+There currently are no full-time study programmes for young people aged 16-19 years which are specifically designed to support a young person progressing into a green job in the green economy.

 We have, therefore, provided data of participation on full time courses which are likely to prepare a young person to enter a deep green occupation or which are likely to be important to the future of the region’s economy as it transitions to a greener economy.
-For example, a young person achieving a T level qualification in Building Services Engineering for Construction, should be well placed to support the construction sector as it transitions to low carbon buildings.
 We are using the phrase ‘pipeline programmes for young people’ to describe this provision.
-We have included qualifications in science and in digital (information technology), as they contain knowledge and skills aligned with many green jobs.

 Key data